kurator-dev/kurator/CONTRIBUTING.md

 ### Find a good first topic

-There are [multiple repositories](https://github.com/karmada-io/) within the Karmada organization.
+There are [multiple repositories](https://github.com/kurator-dev/) within the Kurator organization.
 Each repository has beginner-friendly issues that provide a good first issue.
 For example, [kurator-dev/kurator](https://github.com/kurator-dev/kurator) has [help wanted](https://github.com/kurator-dev/kurator/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) and